-Tulsi cough and cold syrup is herbal medicine from Himalaya Drug Company.
-It is available in form of Syrup and tablets.
+Tulsi cough and cold syrup is a herbal medicine from Himalaya Drug Company.
+It is available in the form of Syrup and tablets.
 This medicine is prepared from Tulsi (Ocimum sanctum) leaves and useful in treating respiratory infections such as cold, cough.
 Tulsi leaves contain volatile oil which has antimicrobial, anti-inflammatory, expectorant properties.

 Read more here Tulsi (Holy Basil), greatest medicinal plant

 Tulasi is pungent, bitter, cardiac tonic and hot.
 It stimulates digestion, and cures obstinate skin diseases including leprosy, dysuria, vitiation of blood and pain in the sides of chest.
 It alleviates Kapha and Vata.
 It also cures poisoning, parasitic infection, vomiting, svasa (asthma), piles and pain in eyes.